COmbinatorial PEptide POoling Design for TCR specificity

 • well spacing — distance between wells, in mm

 To better orient tip pattern, the user can add the last hole (with coordinates m-k).
 It should be used only in absence of peptide in the corresponding well.
+Also, the user can choose to add marks indicating pool index to the masks.

 Activated pools